 a.
-Qualifying Review
+Qualifying Review (late April)

-At the end of the second year of coursework (first year for MSTP students), the Academic Advising and Examination Committee will review each student's academic record.
-In addition to the student's transcript, the committee will review examples of the student's written work, including papers and examinations.
-Students will be expected to provide these to the committee at least four weeks prior to the Qualifying Review.
-The review will take place no sooner than two weeks prior to the Oral Qualifications Examination.
+At the end of the first year of coursework, the Academic Advising and Examination Committee will review each student's academic record.
+Students will be expected to provide these to the committee at least four weeks prior to the Written Qualifications Examination.
+The review will take place no sooner than two weeks prior to the Written Qualifications Examination.
 Students are expected to have a minimum GPA of 3.0, with no grades lower than B. Any grade lower than B (B- and below) will require that the student's record be referred to the Academic Advising and Examination Committee and the pertinent course director(s) for remediation.
-Remediation could include retaking the course(s) in question, or taking another course as substitution.
-Upon remediation, the student can request a second Qualifying Review, using the same procedure as if it were the first review.
-If the remediation is satisfactory, the student can proceed to the Oral Qualifications Examination.
-However, if the remediation is determined to be unsatisfactory by the Examination and Academic Advising Committees, the student may be dismissed from the program, as determined by the GGEB leadership and the BGS Curriculum and Academic Standards Committee, the body charged with monitoring student performance.
+Remediation could include retaking the course(s) in question or taking another course as substitution.

+Upon completing remediation, the student will have the opportunity to request a second Qualifying Review, using the same procedure as if it were the first review.
+If the remediation is satisfactory, the student can proceed to the Time Written Qualifications Examination.
+However, if the remediation is determined to be unsatisfactory by the Academic Advising and Examination Committee, the student may be dismissed from the program, as determined by the GGEB leadership and the BGS Curriculum and Academic Standards Committee, the body charged with monitoring student performance.

 b.
-Oral Qualifications Examination
+Timed Written Qualifications Examination (mid-May)